 FAQ

-ISCOS is currently constituted by four member states of Kenya, Tanzania, Uganda and Zambia as Full Member; however membership is open to other states in the Eastern, Central and Southern African States and any other states as may be determined by the Assembly as Full member category.
+ISCOS is currently constituted by five member states namely; Kenya, Tanzania, Uganda, Zambia and the Democratic Republic of Congo as full members.
+However, membership is open to other states in the Eastern, Central and Southern African States and any other states as may be determined by the Assembly as full member category.
 Membership is also open to organizations associated with maritime activities.

 ISCOS is an acronym for Intergovernmental Standing Committee on Shipping.

-ISCOS is mainly funded by its member states namely; Kenya, Tanzania, Uganda and Zambia.
+ISCOS is mainly funded by its member states namely; Kenya, Tanzania, Uganda, Zambia and the Democratic Republic of Congo.
 Occasionally, some of ISCOS activity programs are co-funded by development partners.